 - implement the recommendations of the Council; and

 - undertake other activities that progress the goals of the Council.

 19. As the Council is not a legal entity, it will not be able to enter into contracts, incur debts or spend funds.
-To meet government accountability requirements, the First Assistant Secretary, South and West Asia, Middle East and Africa Division (FAS SMD), or other relevant financial delegate, will have responsibility for approving the expenditure of funds, the engagement of consultants and entering into contracts by the Department for the performance of the activities mandated by the Council’s Business Plan and for other matters related to the carrying out of the Council’s purposes.
+To meet government accountability requirements, the First Assistant Secretary, South and West Asia and Middle East Division (FAS SMD), or other relevant financial delegate, will have responsibility for approving the expenditure of funds, the engagement of consultants and entering into contracts by the Department for the performance of the activities mandated by the Council’s Business Plan and for other matters related to the carrying out of the Council’s purposes.